 That’s how people go bankrupt and end up homeless due to medical bills.
 And before you business apologists start on a rant about high malpractice insurance rates, let me assure you that those rates are high not because of litigation abuse, but because there are an amazing number of truly AWFUL doctors who continue to practice medicine despite having a body count higher than a Jason Statham movie.

 And the shame of it is that the ACA doesn’t even address these issues.
 Nowhere is reasonable, or even standardized pricing for medical care addressed in any portion of the act that claims in its very title to be all about Affordable Care.
 Pharmaceutical and medical technology companies get a pass.
 Hospital conglomerates get a pass.
 Even the insurance companies get a bone in the guarantee of millions of new customers.

 And the problem gets worse because you can’t stop the fiduciary abuses of the entities responsible for making our healthcare system untenable by throwing more money at them.
+Get a lot of money and start to learn about vape franchise opportunities.
 That’s like punishing a schoolyard bully by making all the other kids give him their candy and lunch money.
 But that’s what the ACA does.
 It makes more money available for drugs that treat almost nothing (and have a laundry list of insane side effects), for hospitals that gut the unwell (then throw the carcass of their accounts to the crows), and for bureaucrats, both public and private, who have no other honest means of making a buck.